1ES 1741+196: Characteristics

 The nucleus of 1ES 1741+196 is active.
 It has been classified as an extreme blazar due to having a flat high energy gamma ray spectrum or alternatively, a high-energy BL Lac.
 One accepted theory for this energy source in most active galactic nuclei is a presence of an accretion disk around its supermassive black hole.
-The mass of the black hole in the center of the galaxy is estimated to be 8.93 ± 0.70 M_{ʘ} based on a fundamental plane measurement.
+The mass of the black hole in the center of the galaxy is estimated to be 8.93 ± 0.70 M_{☉} based on a fundamental plane measurement.

-Apart from that, 1ES 1741+196 has an isotopic luminosity of ~ 8.2 x 10^{43} erg s^{−1}, making it less luminous amongst other TeV blazars.
+Apart from that, 1ES 1741+196 has an isotopic luminosity of ~ 8.2 × 10^{43} erg s^{−1}, making it less luminous amongst other TeV blazars.
 When observed in very high energy (VHE) band, 1ES 1741+196 shows no evidence of strong flares.
 Its X-ray spectrum is known to be variable compared to its steady gamma ray spectrum, with it rising up by a factor of 3 in terms of variability.

 The host galaxy of 1ES 1741+196 is an elliptical galaxy, one of the largest and brightest BL Lac host galaxies observed.
 It has a redshift magnitude relation of -24.85 and a galaxy effective radius of 51.2 kiloparsecs, which its overall luminosity distribution is obtained via a de Vaucouleurs profile.
 Additionally, there are two galaxy companions within the galaxy's position.
 They have same redshifts, with projected distances of 7.2 and 25.2 kiloparsecs.
 Given 1ES 1741+196 has a flat luminosity profile, its position along an impact parameter towards the neighbors and a high ellipticity, this suggests tidal forces.
 Further evidence also shows a presence of a tidal tail between the companions, indicating the three galaxies are interacting.

 1ES 1741+196 has an extended radio jet towards the east direction with a projected position angle of °80.
 The jet is known to be straight despite showing signs of a 5° bend towards south by 15-20 parsecs from its core.
 Furthermore, the jet is known to be aligned well with a parsec-scale jet.